 Views make an important contribution to our ability to appreciate the character and appearance of the conservation area.
 A representative selection has been identified in the appraisal that encapsulate and express the special and unique character of the conservation area (and in some cases the contribution of its landscape setting).
-More information about the methodology can be found in section 7.2.
+More information about the methodology used to assess views can be found section 7.2.5.

-Three types of view have been identified.
-These are mapped on the interactive map and illustrated on the following pages.
+In the Tadcaster Conservation Area, three types of view have been identified.
+These are mapped on the views and landmarks layer of the interactive map and illustrated on the following pages.
 The selection is not exhaustive and other significant views might be identified by the council when considering proposals for development or change.

 - Townscape views within the conservation area which give a sense of the spatial character and architectural quality of the village/townscape.
 Trees play an important part in these views, but are sometimes intrusive.
 Because of this, views can vary with the seasons.
 Views usually blocked by tree cover in the summer can become glimpsed or revealed in the winter months.
-Views 1, 2, 3, 7, 8, 9, 10, 11 and 15. - Contextual views which lead out to the landscape beyond the conservation area and within the conservation and give an understanding of its topography and setting, Views 5, 6, 13 and 14.
+Views 2, 3, 7, 8, 9, 10 & 11. - Contextual views which lead out to the landscape beyond the conservation area and within the conservation and give an understanding of its topography and setting.
+Views 5, 6, 12, 13, 15 & 16.

-Townscape.
-View 1.Looking south west down Commercial Street showing the approach to Wharf Bridge and the Samuel Smith and John Smith Brewery chimneys
+Setting.
+View 1.
+Looking south west down Commercial Street